liannedepante/liannedepante.github.io/_projects/01_shorebird_incubation.md

 ---
 layout: page
-title: shorebird incubation
+title: History of Philippine Electronics and Semiconductor Industry, 1969 - 2025
-description: Comparing incubation rhythms across shorebirds.
+description: Writing the history of the country's electronics and semiconductor industry
 img: assets/img/sesa_inc.jpg
 importance: 1
-category: science
+category: political economy of development
 ---

 I am leading a comparative project bringing together shorebirdologists from various parts of the Globe to explore the diversity of shorebird incubation rhythms.